TheSpaghettiDetective/obico-server/README.md

 # Install and run the server

+If you are on Windows 10 and prefer a video tutorial, [you are in luck](https://www.youtube.com/watch?time_continue=309&v=8l4C_K9S2-Y).
+Big shout-out to [@LukesLaboratory](https://twitter.com/LukesLaboratory/) for creating this awesome video.

+If you otherwise prefer textual instructions, follow the steps below.

 ## Prerequisites

 The Spaghetti Detective server needs to run on a real computer (Not a Pi, unfortunately.
 Rapberry Pi, or Latte Panda, is just not powerful enough to run the Machine Learning model).
 On that server, make sure